Sherman County, Oregon: History

 As the pioneers felt crowded in the new settlements of western Oregon, they turned east to the Columbia Plateau for new opportunities.
 The county's first white settler was William Graham, who located at the mouth of the Deschutes River in 1858.
 Homesteaders, eager for land, arrived in the 1880s by steamboat, stagecoach and wagon.
 Soon farmers received government patents.

 As the population grew, so did the sentiment for independence from Wasco County.
 Sherman County was created on February 25, 1889, out of the northeast corner of Wasco County.
 The county's borders have been changed only once, in 1891, when the Legislative Assembly moved the county line 18 mi farther south into Wasco County.

 The town of Wasco was designated the county seat by the Legislative Assembly although this designation was contested between Wasco and Moro.
 Following the addition of a portion of Wasco County, Moro became the eventual winner.

 Geography

 Sherman County is located in the central northern part of Oregon, east of the Cascade Range.
 It lies between the John Day River to the east and the Deschutes River to the west, which defines the borders of the county.
-On the northern border of the county is the Colombia River.
-Sherman County is mostly flat, being part of the Colombia Platea, it's highest point is at an unknown location at 3,004 feet (916m).
+On the northern border of the county is the Columbia River.
+Sherman County is mostly flat, being part of the Columbia Plateau; its highest point is at an unknown location at 3,004 feet (916m).

 According to the United States Census Bureau, the county has a total area of 831 sqmi, of which 824 sqmi is land and 7.5 sqmi (0.9%) is water.